BattlehubCode/RTE_Docs/README.md

 ## Build All
-After finishing creating or updating surrogates, make sure to click **"Tools" > "Runtime Asset Library" > "Build All"** from the main menu.
+After finishing creating or updating surrogates, make sure to click **"Tools" > "Runtime Asset Database" > "Build All"** from the main menu.
 This command will build the type model and serializer.

 ![Build All Menu][build_all_2]
 ![Type Model][build_all]